TempleEight/temple-docs/TempleEight/docs/guide/enumeration.md

 This means that it is not possible to have an `#enumerable` tag on an `#auth` service, since this would only ever return the list containing the entity for that access token.

 However, if the readability of the service is expanded to `#readable(by: all)`, usage of `#enumerable` is permitted, and will return all entities in that service.

+If you would like to add a list endpoint with your own logic for filtering the outputs, see the [adding endpoints](adding-endpoints) guide.
 :::